GetUSB.info Logo

 What is USB4?

-USB4 connector, close up
+USB4 connector close up

 One-sentence summary; What is USB4

-USB4 is the USB-C form factor for connecting; fully supports Thunderbolt 3 specification, all wrapped up using the USB 3.2 specification.
+USB4 is the USB-C form factor for connecting; fully supports the Thunderbolt 3 specification, all wrapped up using the USB 3.2 specification.

 USB4 has four benefits over prior versions of USB.

-Maximum Speed of 40Gbps.
-Using two-lane cables or a set of cables, devices may operate at up to 40 Gbps, the same speed as Thunderbolt 3.
+Maximum speed of 40Gbps.
+Using two-lane cables or a set of cables, devices may operate at up to 40Gbps, the same speed as Thunderbolt 3.
 Keep in mind there is a big difference between Mb and MB.
-Mb is megabits, not Megabytes (MB).
-So for example 8Mb is about 1MB of data.
+Mb is megabits, not megabytes (MB).
+For example, 8Mb is about 1MB of data.
 As a reference, a typical MP3 audio file is about 3MB (megabytes).
-5,000 MB/second is the theoretical maximum speed of USB4.
+5,000MB/second is the theoretical maximum speed of USB4.

 Compatible with Thunderbolt 3 devices.
-USB4 is a protocol which supports all the specifications of Thunderbolt 3; however, Thunderbolt 3 is capable of 100Watts of bi-directional power delivery and not all manufacturers who support USB4 will not include the [full] power implementation of Thunderbolt 3.
+USB4 is a protocol which supports all the specifications of Thunderbolt 3; however, Thunderbolt 3 is capable of 100 watts of bi-directional power delivery and not all manufacturers who support USB4 will include the full power implementation of Thunderbolt 3.

 USB4 will only operate through a USB-C type physical connector.
-USB4 peripherals will most likely not see older standard USB type A ports because the connection speeds and power delivery mechanisms will not be available.
-Although USB4 is 100% backward compatible with all other USB protocols, it doesn’t mean the older standard will get the improved benefits.
-If connecting, for example, a Type-A, 5 Gbps USB 3 port by using an adapter, the speed and power will drop to the lowest common denominator.
+USB4 peripherals will most likely not support older USB Type-A ports because the connection speeds and power delivery mechanisms will not be available.
+Although USB4 is backward compatible with all other USB protocols, it does not mean older standards will receive the improved benefits.
+For example, if you connect a Type-A 5Gbps USB 3 port using an adapter, the speed and power will drop to the lowest common denominator.

 Some notable comments:

-It is important to know Thunderbolt 3 and Thunderbolt 4 are logo certified programs from Intel which cost manufacturers time and money.
-So, while a USB4 powered computer could work with 40 Gbps devices or even those labeled as Thunderbolt, it may not be obvious because the product didn’t go through a certification process.
-Or the opposite of this would be a USB4 device does not support Thunderbolt because of the expense required to get the certificate.
+It is important to know Thunderbolt 3 and Thunderbolt 4 are logo-certified programs from Intel which cost manufacturers time and money.
+While a USB4-powered computer may work with 40Gbps devices or even those labeled as Thunderbolt, this may not be obvious because the product did not go through certification.
+The opposite can also be true: a USB4 device may not support Thunderbolt due to the cost required for certification.

 Why the USB4 name?